Sections

 One advantage of being in contact with the owner (whether directly or through an agent) can be the availability of ferry reservations, since the Steamship Authority allows them to book ahead for the season before the general public can in mid-January.

-Go online.
+Go Online.

 The Internet is playing an increasingly important role in rentals, and it’s affecting the industry not just because renters are using the web to connect directly with owners.
 But also, Anne says, Sandpiper doesn’t get nearly the same number they used to of people who actually visit the Island before they book.
 A potential renter should check several websites to find out what’s available because no agency has every listing.
 One agency might have an exclusive that won’t show up in any other agency’s holdings.
 When the housing market is slow, as it has been this year, real estate agencies customarily focused on sales get more active in the rental market, so they should be not be crossed off a renter’s list.

 The most helpful listings on websites not only include the town where rentals are, but also specify the area of that town.
 Photos of interiors and exteriors will help the prospective renter narrow the search.
 Joan cautions about owners who might embellish their holdings.
-“The renter may get there
+“The renter may get there and find the property is not at all what they expected,” she explains.

 After you’ve gone to a website and found a house you’re interested in, call and discuss it.
 If you’re going through an agency, make sure the agent is familiar with the property and easy to communicate with.
 “I had one client who had kids and wanted to know very specifically what the yard looked like, so I took a picture of it,” Joan says.

-Think location.
+Think Location.

 Renters need to consider all of the implications of where they want to stay.
 Water views, for instance, command a higher price.
 Up-Island towns require more driving.
 If you are without a car, you might consider that many Vineyard Haven and Oak Bluffs addresses are within walking distance of the ferry.
 If you’re sensitive to noise, you might not realize the rental is just off a busy street like Circuit Avenue, which can be bustling well into the evening, so be sure to ask about how quiet the neighborhood is.
 If you’re a sun worshipper, of course you want to find out how close the property is to the beach.
 It’s a good idea to have a list of what’s important to you when you talk to the agent or owner.